34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 Bombas

-Like Allbirds, Bombas used the strength of a good product (in this case, especially colorful and comfortable socks) and a progressive business model (for every pair of socks that Bombas sells, the company donates a pair to charity) to grow from a crowdfunding campaign to a highly profitable online store.
+Bombas used the strength of a good product⸺in this case, colorful and comfortable socks⸺and a progressive business model to grow from a crowdfunding campaign to a highly profitable online store.
+Plus, for every pair of socks that Bombas sells, the company donates a pair to charity

 Today, Bombas makes over $100 million in annual revenue.